NVIDIA/aistore/docs/bucket.md

 Objects within cloud buckets are automatically fetched into storage targets when accessed through AIS, and are evicted based on the monitored capacity and configurable high/low watermarks when [LRU](storage_svcs.md#lru) is enabled.

-Cloud Bucket API can be used to manually fetch a group of objects from the cloud bucket (called prefetch) into storage targets, or to evict them.
+The [RESTful API](docs/http_api.md) can be used to manually fetch a group of objects from the cloud bucket (called prefetch) into storage targets, or to remove them from AIS (called evict).

-Objects are prefetched or deleted using [List/Range Operations](batch.md#listrange-operations).
+Objects are prefetched or evicted using [List/Range Operations](batch.md#listrange-operations).

 For example, to use a [list operation](batch.md#list) to prefetch 'o1', 'o2', and, 'o3' from the cloud bucket `abc`, run: